someotherself/git_rust/README.md

 This project explores how Git works under the hood — from creating repositories and hashing objects, to writing Git-compliant blob files and reading them back from the .git/objects directory.
 ✨ Current Features

-    git-rust init — Initialize a new Git-like repository
+    git-rust init — Initialize a new Git-like repository.
+Does not re-initialize a repo.

     git-rust hash-object -w <file> — Hash and write blob objects to .git/objects